GlobalEcologyLab/poems/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Omitted the "+ file LICENSE" reference and the file which is part of R anyway.

-* There is no reference about the method at this stage.
-We intend to publish a software note, which we can add in the Description field in the form Authors (year) <doi:.....> later.
-Thanks.
+* Altered CRS in raster definitions in package tests to avoid anticipated errors due to upcoming PROJ 8.

+* Added references to package description.

 ## Test environments
 * win-builder (devel and release)
-* local OS X (10.12.6) install, R 3.6.2
+* local OS X (12.1) install, R 4.1.1

 There were no ERRORs or WARNINGs.

-There was 1 NOTE (on win-builder only):
+There was 2+ NOTES (on win-builder only):

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Sean Haythorne <sean.haythorne@adelaide.edu.au>'

+* Examples with CPU (user + system) or elapsed time > 10s
+                  user system elapsed
+DispersalFriction 5.06   0.17   10.64
+(there was a repeat of this note in one of the win-builder logs)

-New submission
+Package update submission

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.